brycedbjork/akw-installation/README.md

 ## Data Network Setup

 In order to communicate all input values from the sensors in a centralized way, we have implemented a mesh network via Painless Mesh.
 Painless Mesh is a wifi-enabled mesh network.
 Each ESP32 is associated with a specific node, and all nodes are hosted on the same port (5555).
 When sensor values are received, a message is sent through this port that communicates the specific input value and the node it originated from.
-A Raspberry Pi, connected through Painless Mesh Boost, will be listening on the same port for these messages, and as it receives them it will determine the appropriate output.
+A Raspberry Pi, connected through Painless Mesh Listener, will be listening on the same port for these messages, and as it receives them it will determine the appropriate output.